wing5wong/artisan-whs-static/source/_news/WHS student wows judges with short story.blade.md

 ---
-title: "WHS student wows judges with short story"
+title: WHS student wows judges with short story
-date: 2019-06-19
+date: 2019-06-19T00:00:00.000Z
+tags:
+  - English
+  - Jenna Mareikura-Lacy
+  - NZSS Writing Competition
+faculties:
+  - English
+description: >-
-description: "A WHS student has impressed the judges with her creative mind in the New Zealand Secondary School Writing Competition..."
+  A WHS student has impressed the judges with her creative mind in the New Zealand Secondary School Writing Competition...
-image:
+short: >-
-excerpt: "A Whanganui High School student has impressed the judges with her creative mind in the New Zealand Secondary School Writing Competition."
+  A WHS student has impressed the judges with her creative mind in the New Zealand Secondary School Writing Competition...
-image_gallery:

 ---

 <p>&nbsp;</p>